MaximeWeyl/goTestifyRecursive/README.md

 ## Using any testify function as behaviour

-You can use any function from testify (or other) package.
+You can use any function from testify package (or any other function as long as it uses the same conventions).

-This function must begin with a t parameter and return a bool parameter (like any functions in the testify's assert package)
+This function must begin with a "t" parameter and return a bool parameter (like any functions in the testify's assert package)

-For this, you need to use the Func behaviour factory, which takes the function (for instance, assert.Equal) as first parameter.
+For this, you need to use the *Func* behaviour factory, which takes the function (for instance, assert.Equal) as first parameter.

 Any following parameter will be passed to the function.
-The first "t" parameter should never be passed, the one from AssertRecursive or RequireRecursive will be used.
+The first "t" parameter should never be passed, the one from *AssertRecursive* or *RequireRecursive* will be used.

-In order to pass the currently tested value, use the custom parameter X. In order to pass the name of the current field, use the custom parameter F.
+In order to pass the currently tested value, use the custom parameter X. In order to pass the name of the current field, use the custom parameter F (this is useful for printing custom error messages).

 ```go
 package main